rayfiyo/dockerGuiTest/README.md

 ---

 # What is this repository?
-I tested drawing gui with Docker and it was successful, so I published the file.
+I tested drawing gui with Docker(Docker Desktop for Windows) and it was successful, so I published the file.
+Use WSL.

 # I'd like to try it too.
 There are two methods.